SanchitYadav876/ScholarMind/developing_AI/README.md

-# Student Pass/Fail Prediction AI
+# Student Pass/Fail Prediction AI:

 A production-ready AI model that predicts whether a student will pass or fail based on their academic metrics.